Kayli/logspub/dev-distributed.md

 - dumb pipes
   - buses should be trivial to use

+- transactional outbox [^4]
+  - safely save messages into a database before sending them asynchronously
+  - sending is usually done by some other service

 - end-to-end ownership of a service [^3]
   - closed loop: architect -> design -> develop -> review -> test -> deploy -> run -> support -> architect ...
   - teams are loosely coupled, each iterating their own process